What is an LLC?

 On the other hand, a sole proprietor must use their personal credit line to fund their business.
 Even if they file for a DBA (doing business as) name and create a dedicated business bank account, they are still personally liable to their creditors.

-For more examples, visit our LLC vs. Sole Proprietorship guide.
+To learn more, visit our LLC vs. Sole Proprietorship guide.

 Partnership vs. LLC